 The Shiloh Shepherd Diet

-Shiloh Shepherds eat huge quantities of food, and require at least two large meals a day long into adult life – four, during their puppy years.
+Shiloh Shepherds eat huge quantities of food and require at least two daily large meals long into adult life – four, during their puppy years.

 A high protein diet with a good amount of vitamins and minerals to complement that will help a Shiloh Shepherd puppy to grow into a powerful and appreciative adult dog.